History and Evolution of the Metaverse Concept

 The Origin of the Metaverse Concept

-The concept of a Metaverse first emerged in science fiction in the 1950s, with early works such as William Gibson’s novel Neuromancer and the movie Tron in 1982.
-These stories described an immersive virtual world that humans could explore.
-If you expand this definition to “Virtual Reality” then already 1938 the French poet Antonin Artaud used the term virtual Reality in his essay collection “The Theater and its Double”.
-The first real simulation was then created in 1962 with “Sensorama” a machine that simulated the experience of riding a motorbyke through New York City via a 3D movie with a vibrating chair and even fans and smell.
+The concept of a metaverse first appeared in science fiction in the 1950s, with early works such as William Gibson’s novel Neuromancer and the 1982 film Tron.
+These stories described an immersive virtual world for humans to explore.
+Expanding this definition to “virtual reality”, the French poet Antonin Artaud used the term as early as 1938 in his collection of essays “The Theatre and its Double”.
+The first real simulation was created in 1962 with “Sensorama”, a machine that simulated the experience of riding a motorbike through New York City via a 3D film with a vibrating chair and even fans and smells.

-Over time, more and more tech companies began to explore the concept of Virtual Reality and create versions of this new digital world.
-In 2012 Oculus, the first low-cost 3D headset for the masses, was started and only 2 years after in 2014 bought by Facebook.
-With faster smartphones, internet connections, and devices the emergence of platforms and games like Pokemon Go which combined AR and real-world gaming with the virtual game, or Fortnite, which now hosts over 250 million players in their virtual MMO game world began.
+Over time, more and more technology companies began to explore the concept of virtual reality and create versions of this new digital world.
+In 2012, Oculus, the first low-cost 3D headset for the masses, was launched and just two years later, in 2014, it was bought by Facebook.
+With faster smartphones, internet connections and devices, the emergence of platforms and games such as Pokemon Go, which combines AR and real-world gaming with the virtual game, or Fortnite, which now hosts over 250 million players in its virtual MMO game world, began.

-The following stages of the metaverse hype started in 2021 when Facebook renamed itself “Meta” and Microsoft released the “Mesh” platform.
-Both Facebook (Meta) Worlds and Microsoft “Mesh” try to win over businesses to use VR and virtual worlds for meetings, workshops and more.
+The next phase of metaverse hype began in 2021, when Facebook renamed itself ‘Meta’ and Microsoft released its ‘Mesh’ platform.
+Both Facebook’s (Meta) Worlds and Microsoft’s Mesh are trying to get businesses to use VR and virtual worlds for meetings, workshops and more.

-The trend continued, and new hardware and software are released every year, making the VR headsets lighter, with better resolution, faster hardware, and, most importantly – cheaper.
-Still, mass adoption has yet to happen as many obstacles need to be overcome.
+The trend has continued, with new hardware and software being released every year, making VR headsets lighter, with better resolution, faster hardware and, most importantly, cheaper.
+However, mass adoption has yet to happen as there are still many barriers to overcome.

 The “Vague Definition” of Metaverse